Business Operations Specialist (Internal Only Posting)

 KNOWLEDGE, SKILLS AND ABILITIES REQUIREMENTS:

-- Ability to write and revise standards and procedures.
+- Ability to identify and develop budgetary reports and schedules.

 - Ability to identify problems, evaluate alternatives, and implement effective solutions.